smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 In addition, this proposal deprecates the `SupportedSeat` Enumeration and parameter `id` in `SeatControlData` in order to get a uniformed solution.

 If a mobile app uses the `SupportedSeat` `id` and no `moduleId` in a RPC request, SDL shall forward the request as is to HMI, HMI shall automatically convert seat `id=DRIVER` to the `moduleId` that corresponds to the driver’s seat module, and seat `id=FRONT_PASSENGER` to the `moduleId` that corresponds to the front passenger's seat.
-If a mobile app include both `SupportedSeat` `id` and `moduleId` in a RPC request, `id` shall be ignored since `moduleId` has a higher priority.
+If a mobile app includes both `SupportedSeat` `id` and `moduleId` in a RPC request, `id` shall be ignored since `moduleId` has a higher priority.

 ### Define the Grid